-In order to fulfill the language requirement for the MA in English, students must demonstrate reading knowledge of one language other than English by either passing a translation test or taking course work.
+In order to fulfill the language requirement for the MA in English with an option in Professional Writing, students must demonstrate reading knowledge of one language other than English by either passing a translation test or taking course work.
 Students may choose from among the following languages: French, German, Greek, Italian, Latin, Old English, Russian, and Spanish.
 It is important that students complete their language requirement early in their course of study so that they may take advantage of relevant scholarship.
-The language requirement must be fulfilled prior to taking the MA Qualifying Examination.
+The language requirement must be fulfilled prior to the student's taking the MA Qualifying Examination.